Xeonrx/deaddrops/README.md

 Remotley enumerate networks for active hosts, with a nice UI to come along with it :)

-Deaddrops was a python project developed using Flask, for mainly offensive pentesting host discovery.
+Deaddrops was a python project developed using Flask, for mainly offensive pentesting host discovery. <br />
+This is a project in development, and will receive updates & fixes in the future.

 # Features
 - Scan for active hosts